walidbosso/Python-GUI/README.md

 ## Overview

-Welcome to the Pharmacy Management System, a comprehensive solution utilizing SQLite, XML, Files, and GUI libraries such as Tkinter, PyQt, and wxPython.
+Welcome to the Pharmacy Management System, a comprehensive solution utilizing SQLite, XML, Files, and GUI libraries such as Tkinter, PyQt, and wxPython, and finally a Python framework which is Django which is known for an integrated ORM and MVT architecture.
 This project is tailored for a pharmacy management, integrating various technologies to handle data storage, user interface, and overall system functionality.

 ## Key Topics